• Skip to primary navigation

 This 10 minute homemade peanut butter caramel sauce would make a great dessert dip, or even better, a holiday gift!
 OR these chocolate covered oreos, homemade hot cocoa mix would both make great holiday gifts.

-If you haven't made homemade caramel or thought of it before, now's your opportunity. it's surprisingly easy! (plus, people would be super impressed with you)
+If you haven't made homemade caramel or thought of it before, now's your opportunity. it's surprisingly easy! (plus, people would be super impressed with you).

-• Dark brown sugar packed
+• Dark brown sugar

 • Heavy whipping cream